United

 which might prejudice the civil and religious rights of existing non-Jewish

-impeded.
-It can be inferred from this
+religious rights impeded.
+It can be

 The Articles of the Mandate granted certain powers and authorities